Americans divided over GOP health care bill, Kaiser poll finds

 Among those favoring repeal, 24% want Congress to come up with a plan to replace it before they act to change it, but 19% want an immediate vote like House Speaker Paul Ryan argues is necessary.

 Coverage of pre-existing conditions, which would not change under the proposed GOP legislation, is also on Americans' minds.
-Most people think coverage will stay the same (45%), but 32% still think fewer people with pre-existing conditions will be covered than now, and 15% think more people with pre-existing conditions will have coverage.
+Most people think coverage will stay the same (45%), but 32% still think fewer people with pre-existing conditions will be covered than now, and 15% think more people with pre-existing conditions will have increased protections.

 Trump has given mixed signals about Planned Parenthood, saying "millions of women are helped by Planned Parenthood" but supporting a GOP plan to strip all federal funding from the affordable health care and family planning group.
 In the Kaiser poll, 75% of Americans are against defunding.